Are alcohol drinking and prostate cancer linked? If so, how?

 - Is consistent with scientific medical knowledge.

-This well-conducted study adds to the mounting evidence that moderate drinking reduces the risk of prostate cancer.
+This well-conducted study adds to the mounting evidence.
+It’s that moderate drinking reduces the risk of prostate cancer.